 Pupils are encouraged to take responsibility for their belongings and are not allowed to telephone home for items which they have forgotten to bring to school (e.g. swimming kit).
 If parents wish to bring such belongings to school during the day they may place them in the box provided in the Office Reception area and fill in the date, name and class of the child in the book provided.
 Monitors will distribute any such items during morning break and lunch time.

-1. Encouraging the children to sit in the shade out of direct sunlight for part of the lunch break.
+1. The children to sit in the shade out of direct sunlight for part of the lunch break.

-2. Encouraging all pupils to bring and wear a hat to school, preferably of a legionnaire style which has a protective flap for the back of the neck.
+2. All pupils to bring and wear a hat to school, preferably of a legionnaire style which has a protective flap for the back of the neck.

 3. The application of sun protection cream on exposed body parts.
 Although it is not possible to allow pupils to bring such creams to schools, there are now products on the market which give protection for the whole of the school day, are water resistant and therefore ideal for pupils during swimming lessons.

-4. Suggesting that vulnerable children wear long sleeved shirts or blouses.
+4. That children more vulnerable to sunburn wear long sleeved shirts or blouses.